kadirpekel/hack.io/README.md

 That is it, your hook is ready already.
 Go emit some events with hook.io to fire your hooks.

-Take a look at examples.
+Also take a look at examples.

 <https://github.com/coffeemate/hack.io/tree/master/examples>